vsouza/awesome-ios/README.md

  * [Vicinity](https://github.com/Instrument/Vicinity) - Vicinity replicates iBeacons (by analyzing RSSI) and supports broadcasting and detecting low-energy bluetooth devices in the background.
  * [BeaconEmitter](https://github.com/lgaches/BeaconEmitter) - Turn your Mac as an iBeacon.
  * [MOCA Proximity](https://mocaplatform.com/features) - Paid proximity marketing platform that lets you add amazing proximity  experiences to your app.

+##### Other Hardware
+ * [MotionKit](https://github.com/MHaroonBaig/MotionKit) - Get the data from Accelerometer, Gyroscope and Magnetometer in only Two or a few lines of code.
+CoreMotion now made insanely simple.
+ * [DarkLightning](https://github.com/jensmeder/DarkLightning) -Simply the fastest way to transmit data between iOS and OSX

 ### HUD
  * [MBProgressHUD](https://github.com/jdg/MBProgressHUD) - Drop-in class for displays a translucent HUD with an indicator and/or labels while work is being done in a background thread.